juanlamarao/42_remote_dev_env/README.md

 submmit your changes as pull requests, and help it grow :D

 ### Check this _To do_
-* check permision of the docker volume at the host;
+* check permision of the docker volume at the host (Linux OK, Mac OK, Windows FAIL);
-* change the working directory to /docker_files at the 1st `run`;
 * improve terminal bash;
 * add pt-br language;
 * add support for graphical projects;
 * add norminette support;
 * test libft-unit_test (not working yet, something is missing);
-* install emacs and 42 header for emacs;
+* check 42 header for emacs;